 The scale and sheer size of the universe make it impossible to truly learn everything, but it doesn’t mean we shouldn’t try.

-The Earth may experience a geomagnetic storm over the next few days following a series of violent bursts from the Sun.
-And it could lead to a beautiful side effect -- the aurora borealis may be visible from several states.
+The Earth may experience a geomagnetic storm over the next week following a series of violent bursts from the Sun.

 According to the National Oceanic and Atmospheric Administration, a series of Coronal Mass Ejections (CME) began on August 14, and space forecasters predict the geomagnetic storm will reach the Earth between August 18 and August 19.

 The solar flares headed for Earth are referred to as 'cannibal' CMEs because they were emitted in rapid succession, causing some of the larger flares to engulf the smaller ones.

 Geomagnetic storms have the potential to disrupt power grids, radio, and navigation systems, according to NOAA.
 Luckily, Earth's atmosphere offers a layer of protection for most infrastructure on the surface.

 Satellites in near-Earth orbit do not have the same protection, leaving them more vulnerable to damage.